Transgender ID Change In The U.S.

-Note: in Massachusetts, people can change names free of charge if they are “indigent.”
-One is considered indigent if one is accessing government programs such as MassHealth, food stamps, SSI, SSDI, Section 8 housing, etc. One can also submit a form demonstrating inability to pay.
+Note: In Massachusetts, people can change names free of charge if they are “indigent.”
+One is considered indigent if one is accessing government programs such as MassHealth, food stamps, SSI, SSDI, Section 8 housing, etc. One can also submit a form demonstrating an inability to pay.
 The Commonwealth waves fees for these folks.
 This is a legal name change, not a birth certificate change.

-To change the gender marker, requires the applicant complete a TR-34 Certification form stating their wish to change gender on their driver license.
+To change the gender marker, requires the applicant to complete a TR-34 Certification form stating their wish to change the gender on their driver license.
 The following statement is adequate: “I (name) wish to change the gender (or sex) on my Michigan driver license.”
 It is possible that the applicant will need to provide an original doctor’s statement or court order that certifies that the applicant has completed the medical treatments necessary to change their gender.

-In order to change name on your DL/ID card, you must go to a Secretary of State Branch Office to process the correction.
+In order to change the name on your DL/ID card, you must go to a Secretary of State Branch Office to process the correction.
 Required, is your valid driver’s license or personal ID card and proof of the name change, such as a certified marriage license, divorce decree, or a legal name change document.
 A fee will be charged to correct your name and a new photograph will be taken.
 If your driver’s license is due to expire, you may choose to renew your driver’s license early.
 The current fee for a corrected card is $9 for a driver’s license and $10 for an identification card.

 Michigan Birth Certificate Change